wistia/wistia-open-docs/_posts/pardot.md

 ### Wistia video views not tracking in Pardot

-First things first, it's important to know that only videos embedded on your website will show activity in your Pardot account.
+First things first, it's important to know that _only_ videos embedded on your website will show activity in your Pardot account.
 When a person watches a video from the video's page in your Wistia account, that activity will not appear in Pardot.

 If the video _is_ embedded on your website but it's still not showing activity in Pardot, make sure that you have [Pardot's tracking code](http://www.pardot.com/faqs/campaigns/tracking-code/) on the page, and that your Wistia embed code has the `wistia_embed` class (as it should by default).

+Still having trouble?
+Our Customer Happiness team is here to help: **[Contact Us](http://wistia.com/support/contact)**.

 <script charset="ISO-8859-1" src="//fast.wistia.com/assets/external/popover-v1.js"></script>